guipn/sinful.js/README.md

 ### Function.memoize(func, keyGen)

- Returns a new function which perfors equivalent computation to this one, but that caches results, potentially improving speed.
+ Returns a new function which perfors equivalent computation to `func`, but that caches results, potentially improving speed.
 The `keyGen` parameter is a function taking an array with the parameters received in a call to your function.
 If `keyGen` is falsy, the default behavior is to serialize such array with `JSON.stringify`.
 Example:

 <pre>
 function fib(n) {